Mi Vida Loca

-Mi Vida Loca (also known as My Crazy Life) is a 1993 American drama film directed and written by Allison Anders.
+Mi Vida Loca (also known as My Crazy Life) is a 1993 American coming-of-age drama film directed and written by Allison Anders.
 It centers on the plight of cholas (the female counterparts to cholos) growing up in the Echo Park section of Los Angeles, who face the struggles of friendship, romantic entanglements, motherhood, and gang membership.
 The story follows interlocking stories of several female gang members while centering on the friendship between two friends who become involved with the same man.

 With the exception of the lead characters, the cast consisted of unknown actors, some of whom were actual gang members from Echo Park.
 It also marks the first film appearances of Salma Hayek and Jason Lee, in small roles.

 Plot

 In Echo Park, Los Angeles, a neighborhood that has seen a significant amount of gang activity over the past decade, two young Mexican-American women, friends since childhood, join the local gang.
 They are each given the gang names Mousie and Sad Girl, names which are handed down from one generation to the next.
 Mousie and Sad Girl pride themselves for remaining loyal to each other and their gang, but their friendship becomes fractured when they both fall for gangster Ernesto, a.k.a.
 Bullet.
 Ernesto eventually bears a child with both women, leading them to become rivals, and also turns to drug-dealing for financial support.
 Other plot lines involve La Blue Eyes, Sad Girl's college-bound sister; Whisper, who learns the drug-dealing ropes from Ernesto; and Giggles, who is fresh out of prison after doing time for a crime committed by her boyfriend.
 When Ernesto is killed in a drug deal gone wrong, Sad Girl and Mousie realize they must put betrayals, heartbreak and tragedies behind them if they hope to rise above their situations.